 Looking for alternatives to Teachable?
 Here are a few other platforms you can check out that are similar to Teachable.

-Thinkific is probably the most similar to Teachable in that they both offer a free plan and that they offer mostly the same features.
+Thinkific is probably the most similar to Teachable in that they both offer a free plan and mainly offer the same features.

 Related Article: Thinkific vs Teachable – A Complete Comparison Chart.
 This article covers all the differences between Thinkific and Teachable.